nachiket-kumar/terraform-interview-notes/Readme.md

 Objective 7 - Implement and Maintain State
 Objective 8 - Read, Generate, and Modify Configuration

-Tips to make sure you clear the exam:
+Tips to get the most out of it
 ✅ Hands‑on practice is key.
 Don’t just read — run Terraform locally:
 Create and destroy resources on a free cloud (AWS free tier works).
 Experiment with remote state in S3 or Terraform Cloud.